FideDiff: Efficient Diffusion Model for High-Fidelity Image Motion Deblurring: Experiments

 \subsection{Ablation Study}

 \paragraph{Foundation Model.}

-In Tab.~\ref{tab:foundationaba}, we present an ablation of our foundation model on GoPro, showing that LPIPS loss can improve fidelity better than DISTS, and that the discriminator plays a key role—particularly for the DISTS metric.
-We also demonstrate that using $d=4$ significantly surpasses $d=8$, mainly due to the limitations of the dataset, e.g., some scenes contain over 40 people at only 1280$\times$720 resolution, causing substantial detail loss during SD processing (detailed in the supplementary).
+In Tab.~\ref{tab:foundationaba}, we present an ablation study of our foundation model on the original GoPro dataset, showing that LPIPS loss improves perceptual fidelity more effectively than DISTS, and that the GAN discriminator plays a crucial role—particularly when optimizing for the DISTS metric.
+In addition, we demonstrate that using a learnable text embedding (LE) yields better performance than adopting a fixed text embedding.
+We also validate that incorporating an edge-enhanced perceptual loss leads to further performance gains.
+We demonstrate that using $d=4$ significantly surpasses $d=8$, mainly due to the limitations of the dataset, e.g., some scenes contain over 40 people at only 1280$\times$720 resolution, causing substantial detail loss during SD processing (detailed in the supplementary).
 Increasing the training patch size further improves performance, but we ultimately use 512 due to GPU memory constraints.

 {\bf Kernel ControlNet.} Table~\ref{tab:kernelaba} demonstrates the effectiveness of our Kernel ControlNet, which outperforms both the foundation model and a vanilla ControlNet (using only $z_{LQ}$ as input).
 We further show that our filter module is more effective than directly adding the kernel to $z_{LQ}$, especially in terms of PSNR and SSIM.
 We also experiment with a motion alignment module based on MISCFiler~\citep{miscfilter}, but it is less effective than our Kernel ControlNet.